red wigglers feeding on composting, best worm for composting, best worms for vermicomposting

 Red Wigglers

 Red Wigglers are similar in size to Blue Worms - they are on average slightly shorter than blue worms but thicker in diameter.
-Red Wigglers also have more pronounced, raised clitellums (the egg ring around their neck) after mating.
+Red Wigglers also have more pronounced, raised clitellums (the muscular ring around their neck) after mating.

 As mentioned above, nightcrawlers burrow horizontally and live and breed deeper in the soil than other compost worm species.
-For this reason, nightcrawlers are suited for vermicomposting in a compost pile or windrow.
+For this reason, nightcrawlers are best suited for vermicomposting in a compost pile or windrow.

 Worm